Books by Amanda Hale

 Stories connected by place and a cast of overlapping characters, with themes repeated in a haunting symphony of nostalgia for the past.

-The characters in these stories are simply unforgettable.
-Amanda Hale writes with deep sympathy and respect, feelings that can only spring from a close and emotional involvement with the Cuban people she writes about.
+The characters are simply unforgettable.
+Amanda Hale writes with deep sympathy and respect, feelings that can only spring from a close and emotional involvement with the Cuban people.
+Manuel García Verdecia, Cuban poet and translator

 IN THE EMBRACE OF THE ALLIGATOR